sharetribe/flex-docs/src/docs/howto-events/like-feature/index.md

 ##### Step 5: Pass the component variable to the render method and OrderPanel

-We've created the new component _SectionLikes.js_, but it still needs to be included in the render method of _ListingPageFullImage.js_ to show it in a mobile layout:
+We've created the new component _SectionLikes.js_, but it still needs to be included in the render method of _ListingPageCarousel.js_ to show it in a mobile layout:

 ```diff